The Abbey, Sutton Courtenay: David Astor

 The estate was bought in 1958 by David Astor (son of Nancy Astor, Viscountess Astor), owner of the local Manor House since 1945 and publisher of The Observer (1948–1975).
 From late 1960 until 1970, the Astor family leased The Abbey for a peppercorn rent to the Ockenden Venture.
 The Ockenden Venture, now Ockenden International, is an English development non-governmental organisation established in 1951 that helps displaced persons become self-sufficient.
 The Abbey was used as a refugee children's home.
 The room which now serves as the dining room was used as a class room for the Ockenden students.
 The solar was a dormitory for girls while the boys stayed in the room now housing the library.
 Joan and Dane Leadlay were the first Ockenden houseparents of The Abbey.
-Initially, The Abbey housed refugee girls from Poland, followed by students from Rumania, South Africa and Tibet.
+Initially, The Abbey housed refugee girls from Poland, followed by students from Romania, South Africa and Tibet.
 Margaret Dixon took over the running of The Abbey in 1966, bringing with her some of the older Donington boys.

 In October 1973, the 14th Dalai Lama, Tenzin Gyatso, visited The Abbey as part of his first trip to the West.
-He held a reception in the great hall for fellow Tibetan people who since the 1960s had fled to the United Kingdom after the Chinese invasion of Tibet.
-The Buddhist leader wanted to meet people who were “thinking deeply about the problems of mankind”.
-He urged British Buddhists to “develop compassion”.
+He held a reception in the great hall for fellow Tibetans who since the 1960s had fled to the United Kingdom after the Chinese invasion of Tibet.
+The Buddhist leader wanted to meet people who were "thinking deeply about the problems of mankind".
+He urged British Buddhists to "develop compassion".